danny-avila/LibreChat/docs/install/configuration/user_auth_system.md

 ```

 - Save the `.env` file

-- Run `docker-compose up -d` to apply the .env configuration changes
+> Note: If using docker, run `docker-compose up -d` to apply the .env configuration changes

 ---

 ### Facebook - WIP

-> ⚠️ Warning: Work in progress, not currently functional
+> ⚠️ **Warning: Work in progress, not currently functional**

 > ❗ Note: Facebook Authentication will not work from `localhost`

 #### Create a Facebook Application